liuzhuang13/DenseNet/README.md

 ## Results on ImageNet and Pretrained Models
 ### Torch

+Note: the pre-trained models in Torch are deprecated and no longer maintained.
+Please use PyTorch's pre-trained [DenseNet models](https://pytorch.org/vision/stable/models.html) instead.

 #### Models in the original paper
 The Torch models are trained under the same setting as in [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch).
 The error rates shown are 224x224 1-crop test errors.